Online platforms must provide HMRC with sales reports on ‘side hustle’ businesses

 Although nothing has changed in terms of tax rules – everyone must pay tax on undeclared earnings – HMRC will soon have more information on individuals who use platforms like Vinted, Etsy and Fiverr when the new reporting rules come into play next year.

-HMRC estimates that up to five million individuals (including the self employed) could be affected by the new reporting requirements.
+HMRC estimates that the new reporting requirements could affect up to five million individuals (including the self-employed).

 What exactly are HMRC’s new ‘side hustle’ reporting rules?